What is Gastroscopy?

-Your doctor may also use a gastroscopy to take biopsies so they can test the tissue for a range of conditions, and it can also be used for treatment including to stop bleeding, to remove growths, removing stuck objects in the throat and even widening the oesophagus if it has narrowed.
+A doctor may also use a gastroscopy to take biopsies to check for cancer or test the tissue for a range of conditions.
+It can also be used to remove growths or widen the oesophagus if it has narrowed.

-Gastroscopy can be carried out under local anaesthetic or sedative, depending on your personal circumstances or preferences.
-Once this has been administered you the endoscope will be passed through your oesophagus and down towards your stomach.
+Gastroscopy can be carried out under local anaesthetic or sedative, depending on the patient’s preference.
+The endoscope will be passed through the oesophagus and down towards the stomach.
 This can be uncomfortable, but it doesn’t last long.
 Common side include a sore throat, bloating and difficulty in eating regular meals for 24 hours after the procedure.

 Dr Rehan Haidry is an experienced consultant gastroenterologist who carries out gastroscopies regularly for diagnosis, investigation, and treatment purposes.